metageek/NeuralNetwork/README.md

 If you need a simple push to understand neural networks (it's not very detailed): http://sparkycoder.com/fast-neural-networks-creation/

+For the moment, this library don’t use bias.
+Bias is a constant that typically neural networks have.
+I will try to do it soon and then i will update the code.

 ## Training

 In development: Genetic Algorithm